 Coloured Pastel Paper, assorted sizes: 70p

-At both of my venues the following are available: Green Tea, Fruit Tea, Coffee, Tea.
-At Great Cornard the tea and coffee are decaf because I bring it in myself, at Colchester you will need to ask Angella or Richard if you need to know about caffiene.
+Hot drinks and snacks - the following are available: Green Tea, Fruit Tea, Coffee, decaff Coffee, Tea.
+Cow's milk or Oat milk are available if you are dairy free.
 If you want something else, or a cold drink please just bring it along.
 Gin and Tonic will be unlikely to improve your painting though (!)

-However, I do NOT want you to miss classes you have paid for so here is what I can do for you: If you can't get in to your regular class you can swap for that week, either the time of class or even for the other day/venue.
+However, I do NOT want you to miss classes you have paid for so here is what I can do for you: If you can't get in to your regular class you can swap to the other session.
 In order to do this you must let me know in advance so I can make sure there is a place for you.
 If you are away altogether you are also welcome to take an extra lesson later in the term, for example you could do a full day by staying for both morning and afternoon sessions, the subject is the same for all the classes each week, but you could use the time to paint for longer on the same project.

 I hope by being flexible in this way you will miss the absolute minimum of lessons you have paid for!

 The class schedule is published several months in advance and there are regular breaks so you should be able to arrange most things you need to do at other times.

 Remember, you are not paying per class, you are paying for 30 lessons per year.
 Some months will have more classes than others depending on venue availability, I also avoid the end of December/beginning of January as experience shows students are busy with other things at this time.